-Finally, there is an overload that allows the use of event Start Time in the computation of the new payload.
-Select, therefore, indirectly enables all the operators to make use of event start time information by first moving that information into the payload.

 Join (Inner Join)

-Consider our exampleFigure 2.
-In the end, we are suppose to output process names, not process IDs.
-Since there are no process names in our context switch information, we combine cSNarrowTicks2Cores with another stream called pNamesStream. pNamesStream associates process IDs with their corresponding process names for the duration of time during which that association was valid.
-The contents of the ProcessNames stream is shown in Figure 21.
-In this example all five process id to name associations are valid for the entire period of time covered by the context switch data.
+Consider our original example in Figure 2.
+In the end, we are supposed to output process names, not process IDs.
+Since there are no process names in our context switch information, we combine contextSwitchTwoCoresNoTemp with another stream called namesStream, which associates process IDs with their corresponding process names for the duration of time during which that association was valid.
+The contents of the namesStream is shown in Figure 21.
+In this example all five process ids to name associations are valid for the entire period of time covered by the context switch data.
 Note that this data model is expressive enough to describe process ids reused by the operating system.
-In such a case, the time periods covered by the two associations with the same PID would be mutually exclusive, each covering the period of time during which its association was valid.
+In such a case, the time periods covered by the two associations with the same ProcessId would be mutually exclusive, each covering the period of time during which its association was valid.